Jackie Chew

 John Chew (13 May 1920 – 21 October 2002) was a footballer who played for Burnley, Bradford City and Darwen.
 He made more than 200 league appearances for Burnley side, scoring more than 40 goals.
 He played just one season with Bradford City, scoring four goals from 36 games.
 He was born in Blackburn.

-Jack,as he was known, was also a very good cricketer, and an opening batsman for Rishton Cricket Club in the Lancashire League, his, then, home town.
+Jack, as he was known, was also a very good cricketer, and an opening batsman for Rishton Cricket Club in the Lancashire League, his, then, home town.

 At that time, the Lancashire League had the only professional players in the world; each club being permitted one paid professional.

-In his cricketing career, Jack faced some of the greatest bowlers in the world, from Australia (Ritchie Benaud), South Africa, and the West Indies (Charlie Griffiths, Wes Hall).
+In his cricketing career, Jack faced some of the greatest bowlers in the world, from Australia (Ritchie Benaud), South Africa, and the West Indies (Charlie Griffith, Wes Hall).